 Prominent external ears (prominotia and lop ear) may be a source of embarrassment or teasing throughout childhood, and may severely impact a person’s confidence as an adult.
-In the case of prominent but normally-shaped ears, the bowl (concha cavum) of the ear is too large or projects too far away from side of the head (mastoid bone).
+In the case of prominent but normally-shaped ears, the bowl (concha cavum) of the ear is too large or projects too far away from the side of the head (mastoid bone).
 In other cases, the top of the external ear (pinna) is lacking one of the normal folds (lop ear).
-This gives the ears a fullness or a rabbit-like appearance, and may cause them to look out of proportion with the rest of the face.
+This gives the ears a fullness or a rabbit-like appearance and may cause them to look out of proportion with the rest of the face.

 Luckily, each of these issues can be treated with a simple surgical procedure called otoplasty or ear pinning.
 Dr. Ransom reshapes or pins prominent ears using suture and cartilage-shaping techniques.
 All incisions are placed behind the ear, leaving no visible scars.
 Otoplasty is a minimally-invasive procedure and can be performed with local anesthesia or minimal sedation in an office-based facility or ambulatory surgery center.
 For children, the procedure may be performed in a hospital setting.
 Please contact Dr. Ransom for more information about otoplasty or to schedule your consultation today!

 People with prominent ears or ears that project too far from the sides of the head may be a candidate for otoplasty or ear pinning.
-In adults, surgical correction can be undertaken any time.
+In adults, surgical correction can be undertaken at any time.
 In children, the ears must be done growing before the procedure is performed.
 In most cases, the external ears reach adult size between 8 and 12 years of age.
 Dr. Ransom would be happy to discuss the anatomy of the external ear and procedures that are used to reshape this area during your consultation.

 Please note that all patients are different and individual healing times and results may vary.
 The statements regarding procedures and recovery made here are general rules.